 So many women have been tamed to think that strength means silent suffering.
 We are caged and tamed to not stand by our emotions and what our bodies tell us.

 I read some critical reviews of Untamed just after starting the book, and I distinctly remember coming across a review that was completely flabbergasted by Glennon’s abhorrence of people who deign to call her (on the phone) and her refusal to answer the door when she’s not expecting someone.
-Speaking as a fellow introvert, I found Glennon’s narrations surrounding these stories completely relatable.
-It’s one of those quirks that, if you’re an extrovert, you’ll probably think, rude, or you’re not Beyoncé, get over yourself!
-But, I schedule calls with my friends so I’ll be prepared to chat on the phone.
+As a fellow introvert, I found Glennon’s narrations surrounding these stories completely relatable.
+It’s one of those quirks that, if you’re an extrovert, you’ll probably think rude, or you’re not Beyoncé, get over yourself!
+But I schedule calls with my friends, so I’ll be prepared to chat.
 For some introverts, interacting with other people (especially those you don’t live with) takes mental preparation so that you’re present.

 Imagination

-I loved how one of the consequences of cages Untouched touches upon is the limitation to our imagination.
+I loved how one of the consequences of cages Untamed touches upon is the limitation to our imagination.

 The air we breathe has limited all of us.
-We fight for women to have the equal opportunity to achieve… and then when she does, we call her entitled.
-We don’t vote for her or champion her or encourage other girls to be like her because there’s just something–I can’t put my finger on it–about her I don’t like.
+We fight for women to have the equal opportunity to achieve, and then when she does, we call her entitled.
+We don’t vote for her, champion her, or encourage other girls to be like her because there’s just something–I can’t put my finger on it–about her I don’t like.
 The air we breathe is the heteropatriarchal norms that say being the country’s leader is a Man’s Job.

 Those same norms say that men can’t be visibly vulnerable.
-We fight for men to be more open and honest and in touch with their emotions but feel uncomfortable and shamed when they cry.
+We fight for men to be more open, honest, and in touch with their emotions but feel uncomfortable and shamed when they cry.

 The air we breathe has limited our imagination.
-Our imagination to dream, see and manifest what a truly equitable and just world looks like.
-To understand, without preconceived notions or biases, that when feminists are fighting for all people’s equality and equity, they mean all the people.
+Our imagination to dream, see, and manifest what a truly equitable and just world looks like.
+Our imagination to understand, without preconceived notions or biases, that when feminists are fighting for all people’s equality and equity, they mean all the people.

 The cages of institutions–of patriarchy, racism, misogyny, sexism and bigotry–were introduced hundreds of years ago.
-Yet, the significant portion of the people who maintain these cages are those that are also being limited by them.
-It’s time that we start to rattle those cages and help lift each other out of them.
+Yet, they also limit a significant portion of the people who maintain these cages.
+We rattle those cages and help lift each other out of them.

 In Conclusion

 There were two reasons why Untamed wasn’t a 5-star read for me.
-First, the pacing of the book was slower at the beginning, which negatively impacted my momentum.
-The essay on racism was exceptionally fascinating, but it seemed to go into a tangent about misogyny, which felt like she was trying to centre herself in a conversation, which is not about her.
+First, the book’s pacing was slower initially, negatively impacting my momentum.
+The essay on racism was exceptionally fascinating, but it seemed to go on a tangent about misogyny, which felt like she was trying to centre herself in a conversation that was not about her.
 However, she eventually pulls together the misogyny-racism comparison; it just took way too long.

-A huge part of why I loved Untamed and why I found it moving was the love story between Glennon and her wife, Abby.
-They both had to completely upend their worlds’ for each other, but they fought for their life which was beautiful to read.
+A huge part of why I loved Untamed and found it moving was the love story between Glennon and her wife, Abby.
+They both had to completely upend their worlds for each other, but they fought for their lives, which was beautiful to read.

 Overall, I highly recommend Untamed.
-It’s a unique memoir on the constraints society puts on motherhood, womanhood and sisterhood.
-Glennon is admirably honest, which creates an altogether profound, and I want to say wise, message: Own Your Truth.
+It’s a unique memoir about society’s constraints on motherhood, womanhood, and sisterhood.
+Glennon is admirably honest, which creates an altogether profound message, and I want to say it wisely: Own Your Truth.
 Betray anyone and everyone else before you betray yourself.

 Buy Untamed